qlyoung/armory-keyboard/README.md

 This seems more verbose at first, but it's actually better, because you can do things with it that you can't really do in DuckyScript, such as:

-`SIMUL CTRL ALT ENTER a SPACE MENU`
+`SIMUL CTRL ALT ENTER SPACE MENU a `

 I have no idea why you would want to do this, but HID supports sending up to 6 keys per report, so I pass that option along to the user.
 Obviously it is up to you to send sane